things to do in cusco

 This museum represents a complete, illustrative, and exact of all periods of Cusco, from the Stone Age until these days.
 It is almost a complete Cusco tourist map to see before beginning your activities in the ancient Incas capital.
 The National University of Cusco, called San Antonio Abad del Cusco, manages it.
 This university is the fourth oldest in Peru (with more than 300 years of existence) and the fifth in all of America.
 Undoubtedly, a museum with a great backrest.

 The colonial home of a Spanish admiral hosts the museum and its huge collection of artifacts and ceramics.
 You will be able to tour twenty-four exhibition rooms that are filled with information dating.
 From pre-Inca societies to the height of the Inca Empire and the Spanish conquest.
 One of the things that stands out the most is the mummified bodies in the museum, as well as the courtyard where Andean women weaved textiles.
 Fortunately, there are English and Spanish languages informative captions.
 But it is also advisable to hire a guide for a small fee, as it makes visiting the huge museum easier.
-If you buy a Touristic Ticket of Cusco, the entrance to one of the best museums in Cusco is completely included!
+If you buy a tourist ticket to Cusco, the entrance to one of the best museums in Cusco is completely included!

 19. The Picanterias